Home/docs/Vision

 Umotu uses a fixed supply with a capped, rule-based emission.
 Daily rewards are distributed to eligible participants who successfully contribute to network security.

-For orientation only: the protocol may be designed around a reference launch target (e.g., “about $10/day per active participant”), but actual rewards can be much lower (including pennies per day) or higher depending on participation and market conditions.
+For orientation only: the protocol may be designed around a reference baseline target (for example, “about $10/day per active participant”), but actual rewards can be much lower (including pennies per day) or higher depending on participation and market conditions.
 This is not a promise.

 To set conservative wallet defaults, the Umotu Foundation publishes standards and disclosures for stablecoins.
 These standards are for the official wallet UX, not protocol permissions.